MacRdy/kodgen/README.md

 // Common hook type
 // - T is a type of function to override
-// - The default function always comes first argument type HookFn<T extends AnyFn = AnyFn> = (defaultFn: T, ...args: Parameters<T>) => ReturnType<T>;
+// - The default implementation always comes first argument type HookFn<T extends AnyFn = AnyFn> = (defaultFn: T, ...args: Parameters<T>) => ReturnType<T>;

 // For example, we want to add 'I' prefix in addition to default implementation
-// Create example_hook_file.js and specify it in the config (hooksFile option) module.exports = {
+// Create example_hook_file.js and specify it in the config (the hooksFile option) module.exports = {
     generateModelName: (defaultFn, name) => {
         return `I${defaultFn(name)}`;